AliciaBytes/aliciabytes.com/src/content/pages/behind-the-scenes-of-my-website.md

 ---

-<span style="color: var(--color-red);">**Important note**: This website only supports browsers that are in common use at the moment.
+<span id="girlfriend-support-notice" style="color: var(--color-red);">**Important note**: This website only supports browsers that are in common use at the moment.
 A good guideline is the default settings for browsers by [browserslist](https://github.com/browserslist/browserslist). **It will not support old "retro" browsers like Firefox 2.0.0.14, no matter how often my stupidly cute girlfriend pesters me.
 Sorry, I love you a lot, but that's a pain!**</span>

 > <span style="color: var(--color-sapphire);">At least I didn't ask for Internet Explorer 5 support.</span>
 > <footer>- <cite>My lovely girlfriend 💗</cite></footer>